IlikeChooros/ESP-Weather-Station/README.md

 }
 ```

-Make sure to delete it after resolving the issue to use WiFi and city location saving feature.
+Make sure to delete it on next upload to use WiFi and city location saving feature.

 ### Esp restarts after connecting to wifi
 Most errors will occur when after successfully connecting to WiFi, the program initializes weather data objects, requesting information from API.
 When some error happens make sure to: